azdavis/millet/docs/manual.md

 - Type: `boolean`
 - Default: `false`

-**WARNING: THE FORMATTER REWRITES YOUR CODE.
-IT IS HIGHLY EXPERIMENTAL.
+**WARNING: THE FORMATTER IS HIGHLY EXPERIMENTAL.
 IT MAY IRREVOCABLY DESTROY SOME OR ALL OF YOUR CODE.**

 Naively format open SML files on save.